 These are the questions we hear most from Citrus County landowners around Inverness, especially about APN-only submissions, remote closings, inherited land, coastal diligence.

-Most Citrus County landowners who send an address or APN hear back from us within about 24 hours once we can identify the parcel.
+Most Citrus County landowners who send an address or APN hear back from us usually within one business day once we can identify the parcel.
 We review access, title, taxes, and nearby sales before we talk through next steps.

 Yes.
 We buy vacant lots, rural acreage, inherited parcels, and land with cleanup or access issues across Citrus County, including areas around Inverness, Crystal River, and nearby communities.
 Coastal and near-coastal parcels may need a bit more due diligence, but we still buy them as-is.